Relationship Between Language and Culture

 (Rita Mae Brown)

 You might find it surprising to know that the same language spoken in different regions sound a bit different.
-Yes, the dialectical differences exist for many popular languages because of the cultural impact.
+Yes, dialectical differences exist for many popular languages because of the cultural impact.
 For instance, the French spoken in France is different from Canadian French.
 Likewise, many languages have different regional dialects.

 How Culture is Related to Language?